-Using a doughnut-shaped cushion or squeezing your buttocks together while you are sitting may also help to relieve the pressure and pain at the site of your cut.
+Using a doughnut-shaped cushion or squeezing your buttocks together while you're sitting may also help relieve the pressure and pain at the site of your cut.

-Research suggests that, after an episiotomy, around one percent of women will feel severe pain that seriously affects their day-to-day activities and quality of life.
 If this happens, it may be necessary to treat the pain with stronger prescription-only painkillers, such as codeine.
 However, if you are prescribed prescription-only medication, it may affect your ability to breastfeed safely.
-Your GP or midwife will be able to advise you further about this.
+Your GP or midwife will be able to advise you about this.

-It is unusual for post-operative pain to last for longer than two-to-three weeks.
-Placing an ice pack or ice cubes wrapped in a towel on the incision can often help to relieve pain.
-Avoid placing ice directly on to your skin because this could damage it.
+It's unusual for postoperative pain to last longer than two to three weeks.
+Placing an ice pack or ice cubes wrapped in a towel on the incision may also help relieve pain.
+Avoid placing ice directly on to your skin as this could cause damage.

-Exposing the stitches that were used to seal the incision to fresh air can encourage the healing process.
+Exposing the stitches to fresh air can encourage the healing process.
 Taking off your underwear and lying on a towel on your bed for around 10 minutes once or twice a day may help.

 Going to the toilet